back

 St

-Jerome's version, however, was the one to finally stick:
+Jerome's version, however, was the version to finally stick:

 Matthew (man), Mark (lion), Luke (ox), and John (eagle).